For ordering online we have simple guide to help you through the process.

 All of systems we offer are are top hung therefore require a guide at the bottom.
 A groove in the bottom of the door enables the use of the included door guide which screws to the floor.

-An alternative is a wall mounted guide which is suitable for installations where fixing a guide to the floor is not feasible.
+An alternative solution is a wall mounted guide which is suitable for installations where fixing a guide to the floor is not feasible.
 These still require a groove in the door to work.

 All orders are shipped out through the Aramex (previously Fastway) courier network.
 For all door system orders we charge a flat rate of $19.50 per order (domestic and rural).